 Ready to beautify your home with rugs that are better for the earth?
 Keep reading to learn more!

-The material of a rug plays a big role in how sustainable and friendly it is to the environment.
-At Rugs USA, our most eco-friendly rugs are crafted from recycled or renewable, plant-based materials like jute, sisal, and cotton.
+The material of a rug plays a big role in how kind it is to the environment.
+At Rugs USA, our most eco-friendly rugs are crafted from recycled or renewable, plant-based materials like jute and cotton.

 Why should you choose eco-friendly rugs?

 Let’s be honest: Households create a lot of waste.
-Between uneaten food, trash, energy, and all manner of plastics, there’s a lot that goes into the landfill from our homes.
-So, it’s a great idea to make eco-friendly choices where you can, which can mean buying rugs made out of renewable or recycled materials.
+Between uneaten food, trash, and all manner of plastics, there’s a lot from our homes that goes to the landfill.
+So, it’s a great idea to make eco-friendly choices where you can, which can include buying rugs made out of renewable or recycled materials.

 And if you’re worried about quality, don’t be!
 These rugs definitely don’t feel like crunchy, second-tier alternatives.
-They’re the real deal—as comfortable and as beautiful as a rugs crafted from less sustainable materials
+They’re the real deal—as comfortable and as beautiful as rugs crafted from less sustainable materials.

 Types of Eco-Friendly Rugs